learn-co-curriculum/rails-form_tag-readme/README.md

 ## Rails Forms

+Welcome to the world of forms in Rails, which will give your users the ability to submit data into form fields, this can be used for: creating new database records, building a contact form, integrating a search engine field, and pretty much every other aspect of the application that requires user input.
 When it comes to forms in Rails you will discover that you will have the flexibility to utilize:

-* Ruby form gems

 * Built in form helper methods